Adventure Awaits: 12 Pet-Friendly Hotels in New England | Wealth of Geeks

 The Wanderer Cottages (Kennebunk, ME)

 Dogs (and owners) looking to enjoy the idyllic Kennebunk, Maine area find the lodging at The Wanderer Cottages ideal.
-From the dog’s perspective, who wouldn’t want to start each day with a breakfast treat bag – delivered with care just for them?
+Humans can enjoy a daily breakfast treat bag that includes fresh fruit, juice, eggs, and more.
 The humans and pups alike will enjoy the nearby hiking, and Gooch’s Beach – where leashed pups are welcome before 9 am and after 5 pm – is just minutes away.
 Many of the local shops are dog-friendly as well.

 Guests are allowed one or two dogs – a combined total of 60 pounds – in each room for a $40 per night fee.